thephez/docs-core/docs/guide/block-chain-block-chain-overview.md

 ![Block Chain Overview](https://dash-docs.github.io/img/dev/en-blockchain-overview.svg)

 The illustration above shows a simplified version of a [block chain](../resources/glossary.md#block-chain).
-A [block](../resources/glossary.md#block) of one or more new transactions is collected into the [transaction](../resources/glossary.md#transaction) data part of a block.
+A {term}`block` of one or more new transactions is collected into the [transaction](../resources/glossary.md#transaction) data part of a block.
 Copies of each transaction are hashed, and the hashes are then paired, hashed, paired again, and hashed again until a single hash remains, the [merkle root](../resources/glossary.md#merkle-root) of a [merkle tree](../resources/glossary.md#merkle-tree).

 The merkle root is stored in the [block header](../resources/glossary.md#block-header).
 Each block also stores the hash of the previous block's header, chaining the blocks together.
 This ensures a transaction cannot be modified without modifying the block that records it and all following blocks.